ericmoritz/docker-dev/README.md

 temporary and commit any changes you make to version control before stopping the container.
-The `/src` volume ensures you won't lose your changes if the container stops but doesn't ensure that your changes will exist if the host dies.
+The `/src` volume ensures you won't lose your changes if the container stops but doesn't ensure that your changes will exist if the Docker host dies (Backup!).

-If your `PWD` has a file called `.project_profile` this file will be executed when you start up `docker-dev`.
+If your `PWD` has a file called `.project_profile` this file will be execute to configure your container for your porject when you start up `docker-dev`.